joelek/bonsai/readme.md

 * The `type` argument must be used to specify the event type to observe.
 * The `observer` argument must be used to specify the observer.

+Observations are stored together with the target and are active until explicitly cancelled.

+#### Subscribe

+States may subscribe to events being emitted by other states through the `subscribe(target, type, observer)` method.
+The method returns a subscription handler that may be used to cancel the subscription.

+* The `target` argument must be used to specify the target state.
+* The `type` argument must be used to specify the event type to subscribe to.
+* The `callback` argument must be used to specify the subscription callback.

+Subscriptions are stored together with the subscriber and are active as long as the subscriber is retained in memory or until explicitly cancelled.
+Subscriptions are automatically unsubscribed when the subscriber is garbage collected by a modern JavaScript runtime such as V8.

 #### Unobserve

 Observed state may be unobserved through the `unobserve(type, observer)` method.

 * The `type` argument must be used to specify the event type to unobserve.
 * The `observer` argument must be used to specify the observer.

+#### Shadow

+States may be used to create shadow states through the `shadow()` method.
+The method returns a shadow state that is bi-directionally differentially synced with the original state.

+Shadow state is implemented such that it may be garbage collected by the JavaScript runtime when no longer needed by the application.
+This process is automatic and can be used for instance to render global application state in disposable application views without causing memory leakage.

 #### Update